 Due to Calgary’s local hard water supply, it’s generally necessary to use a water softener with tankless systems to decrease hard water buildup and ensure efficiency.
 However, tankless units offer a benefit that tank systems don’t: They last twice as long.

-For help selecting tankless water heaters for your home, contact Arpi’s Industries, serving Greater Calgary-area homeowners for almost 50 years.
+For help selecting tankless water heaters for your home, contact Arpi’s Industries, serving Greater Calgary-area homeowners for more than 50 years.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).